codeviking/biscuit/README.md

 flapjack
 =======

-An API for generating simple scaffolding for a Javascript powered web-application and simple Http server which executes a [gulp](http://gulpjs.com) build when necessary and reports errors to the developer in a friendly format.
+An API for generating a simple scaffolding for javascript powered web-applications and simple http server which executes a [gulp](http://gulpjs.com) build when necessary and reports errors to the developer in a friendly format.

 ## Installation